-Skip when encountering data conflicts: If a primary key conflict or a unique index conflict occurs when test data is being generated, the system ignores the conflict and continues to generate test data.
+- Skip when encountering data conflicts: If a primary key conflict or a unique index conflict occurs when test data is being generated, DMS ignores the conflict entry and continues to generate test data.

-Replace when encountering data conflict: If a primary key conflict or a unique index conflict occurs when test data is being generated, the system deletes relevant data and continues to generate test data.
+- Replace when encountering data conflict: If a primary key conflict or a unique index conflict occurs when test data is being generated, DMS overwrites the conflict entry and continues to generate test data.

-After the ticket is approved, the system automatically starts to generate test data and write the test data directly to the target database.
+- After the ticket is approved, DMS automatically starts to generate test data and write the test data to the specified database.

 You can use one of the following algorithms to generate test data: Random, Customize, and Enumeration.

-Integer type: Two build types are provided.
-If you set the build type to Self-increasing sequence, you must specify the Starting value and Step parameters.
-If you set the build type to Interval number, you must specify the Minimum value and Maximum value parameters.
+- INTEGER type: Two build types are provided.
+If you set the build type to Self-increasing sequence, you must set the Starting value and Step parameters.
+If you set the build type to Interval number, you must set the Minimum value and Maximum value parameters.

-String type: Two build types are provided.
-If you set the build type to Variable length string, you must specify the Minimum length, Maximum length, and Character range parameters.
-If you set the build type to Do not repeat string, you must specify the Options parameter.
+- STRING type: Two build types are provided.
+If you set the build type to Variable length string, you must set the Minimum length, Maximum length, and Character range parameters.
+If you set the build type to Do not repeat string, you must set the Options parameter.

-Time type: Random dates and time values can be generated based on a specified time range.
-You can specify the Start time, End time, and Format parameters to set a time range.
-You can also select Generate based on current time.
+- TIME type: Random dates and time values can be generated based on a specified time range.

-The Customize algorithm can be used to generate only test data of the string type, for example, personal information, geographic location, and industry-related common information.
+The Customize algorithm can be used to generate only test data of the STRING type, such as personal information, geographic location information, and industry-related common information.